mjczone/mediamatic/PROJECT_ROADMAP.md

 **Scope:**
 - All core processors implemented
 - Basic image and video processing working
-- Local, S3, and Azure providers tested
+- Local, S3, and other providers tested
 - Minimal documentation

 **Not Included:**